ibm-cloud-docs/billing-usage/billing-faq.md

 You might be looking for information on feature codes and subscription codes.
 For more information, see [Applying feature codes](/docs/account?topic=account-codes) and [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).

-If you can't apply a promo code that you received from {{site.data.keyword.Bluemix_notm}} Sales or an educational provider, contact sales or the provider for additional help.
+If you can't apply a promo code that you received from {{site.data.keyword.Bluemix_notm}} Sales or an educational provider, contact sales or the provider for more help.
 {: note}

 ## Why did I get invoiced when I have remaining promotion credits?